 - Lightweight and comfortable

-- Replaceable ear pads and detachable cable.
-Perfect if they get damaged over time
+- Replaceable ear pads and detachable cable

 - Exceptional frequency response, even suitable for mixing and producing